mcastrorennes/Xnat-Ubuntu-on-wsl/README.md

 With this installation you can also add docker container as pipelines.
 Here a short example how it works with a external docker environment.

 <img src="Images/ContainerServiceXNAT.jpg" alt="HTML ERROR" width="500" height="300">

+## More informations
+For more inforations about environments variables, troubleshooting, etc, go to dockerized XNAT version from the [official dockerized XNAT Git-Repo](http://github.com/NrgXnat/xnat-docker-compose)

 ## Special mention